sycamore-rs/sycamore/CONTRIBUTING.md

 1. Add your example to the `examples/` folder.
 An easy way to create a new example is the clone an existing example and change the name in the appropriate places (folder name and `Cargo.toml`).
 2. Add your example to the list of examples in `examples/README.md` along with a small description of what your example demonstrates.

-## Working on the website

-The website is in the `website/` folder.

-We use [TailwindCSS](https://tailwindcss.com/) to style the website.
-First run `npm install` in the `website/` folder to install TailwindCSS.
-Then simply run `trunk serve` to start the dev server.

 ## Writing docs

 All the documentation is in the `docs/` folder.
-As a general rule, you should only ever modify the docs in `docs/next/` and not touch `docs/versioned_docs/`.
-The documentation in `docs/next/` will be copied over to `docs/versioned_docs/` when there is a new release.

-When writing the docs, you can use the `docs` utility crate to generate the markdown files into HTML to be displayed on the website.
-It is recommended to run in release mode since rendering can take some time.
-To run the utility, simply use `cargo run --release` in the `docs/` folder.
+This includes the [Sycamore Book](https://sycamore.dev/book/introduction) as well as blog posts.

 ## Running benchmarks

 We have a very basic benchmark setup in `packages/tools/bench`.
 Simply run `cargo bench` in that folder to run the micro-benchmarks.

-We also have an implementaiton for [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark).
-Runnig this locally, however, is quite a bit more involved.
+We also have an implementation for [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark).
+Running this locally, however, is quite a bit more involved.
 Instead, the simplest way to run this is to add the "performance" label to your PR which will trigger the CI to run the benchmark automatically on every commit and post the result as a comment.
 Note, however, that the CI can be very noisy and that measurements should be taken with a grain of salt.